rolandtritsch/slidev-elixirconfeu-2023-lightening-talk-pbt/pbt.md

   and that should be good enough!
 * But in some cases you can test ...
   * `all(valid(input)) -> function -> check(property(output))`
-  * ... and check that the output is correct
-  * ... and find/test the edge-cases
 * These tests are very **valuable** and **low-maintenance**
 * Meet **property-based testing**!